synergy-design-system/synergy-design-system/packages/mcp/README.md

 ### 2. `create-spritesheet`

 **Description:** Generates a task-specific instruction prompt for creating an SVG sprite sheet from icon usage found in a folder, including registration and usage guidance.

-**Parameters:**

-- `name` (string, optional): The name of the generated sprite sheet.
-If not provided, the sprite sheet will be registered as the default library.
-- `path` (string, required): The path that should be searched for occurrences of `syn-icon` and `syn-icon-button` elements.
-Will search the project root if omitted.

 **Example prompts:**